danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

     [1] 0.6268363

-And there we have it, the regression coefficient R<sup>2</sup>!
+And there we have it, the regression coefficient R{{< sup "2" >}}!
 You can check that it's the same by scrolling up to where we ran `summary(lm_model)` and you'll find the same number.
-We could also calculate the F-statistic and the *t*- and *p*-values, but I think this tutorial has drained enough cognitive energy.
+We could also calculate the F-statistic and the $t$- and $p$-values, but I think this tutorial has drained enough cognitive energy.
 For this last section, I hope it's become clear what we mean when we talk about "residuals", "sum of squares", and "variance" in the context of linear models.
 I also hope it's enlightened you a bit on what a linear model does and how it works.

-# Conclusion
+## Conclusion

 There's many more things we could go over, multiple linear regression, non-parametric tests, etc., but I think we have done enough nerding for today.
 I hope I managed to show you the overlap in different statistical tests.
 Does that mean that you should only run linear models for now?
 No, of course not.
 But I do think it may be good to have an overview of where the values you get come from and what they might mean in different contexts.
 Hope this was enlightening.
 Happy learning!